SrS2225a/role-manager-bot/README.md

 8. https://discord.gg/wuF85c7 - sleepyhead

 # Who created Dionysus?
-Dionysus was created by Nyx#8614 with special thanks to Nik#9393 for help with databases, Sugden#0562 for the extra help with code and Vendron#2001 for the much needed suggestions.
+Dionysus was created by Nyx Eris#8614 with special thanks to Nik#9393 for help with databases, Sugden#0562 for the extra help with code and Vendron#2001 for the much needed suggestions.

 # Support
 If you are running into issues with Dionysus, want to report a bug, have a question about something, or make a suggestion please join the support server at https://discord.gg/Ax2upvf and state your issue.
 Or you can use github's issue tracker.